Tick, Tick... Boom! (film): Set and visual design

 The film's production designers painstakingly recreated both the Moondance Diner and Larson's former apartment at 508 Greenwich Street.
 In the latter case, the team had access to footage of the apartment shot by Larson himself for insurance purposes, a mere two weeks before his death.
 This footage allowed them to identify the exact positions of objects, some of which were actually sourced to decorate the set.
-Pascal, Rubin-Vega, and Heredia described visiting the apartment set as a surreal experience, as all three had gathered at the real Larson's apartment during Rent's development.
+Original Rent stars Adam Pascal, Daphne Rubin-Vega, and Wilson Jermaine Heredia visited the apartment set while filming their cameos for "Sunday" at Miranda's invitation.
+They described it as a surreal experience, as all three had gathered at the real apartment during Rent's development.
+Heredia described the set as feeling "haunted", noting "...it wasn't [Jonathan Larson's] apartment; he was never in that place—but they spared no detail in order to make it look like his place."

 The team also had access to eight years of Betacam footage shot by Larson's friend Victoria Leacock Hoffman, who was the daughter of a documentary filmmaker and filmed Larson's performances and his life.
 This footage was recreated in the film using an actual Betacam when attempts at recreating the look through visual effects did not work.
 The minor character Donna, played by Lauren Marcus, is based on Hoffman and is usually seen in the film following Jonathan around with a camera.
 The team was mindful of the role New York Theatre Workshop played in Larson's development as an artist, and initially planned to recreate the interior on a soundstage à la the Moondance Diner and 508 Greenwich, as the real theater was booked during the initial production period.
 However, because of the pandemic the theater was available when production restarted, allowing them to film on the same stage Jonathan Larson had performed Tick, Tick...
 Boom!
 30 years earlier.